core-wg/senml-spec/draft-ietf-core-senml.md

 Records with several attributes described below.
 There are two kind of
 attributes: base and regular.
-The base attributes can  be included in the any SenML Record and they apply to the entries in the Record.
+The base attributes can  be included in any SenML Record and they apply to the entries in the Record.
 Each base attribute also applies to all Records after it up to, but not including, the next Record that has that same base attribute.
 All base attributes are optional.
 Regular attributes can be